 Tips for acrylamide gel electrophoresis

 - Use fresh Ammonium Persulfate (APS).
 APS catalyzes the polymerization of acrylamide.
 Using old APS or APS stored above -20°C will result in slow or incomplete polymerization.
 Keep small, fresh aliquots in the freezer.

 - Know how your tracking dye(s) will migrate.
 In agarose gels, Bromophenol Blue and Xylene Cyanol will migrate at approximately 3000 and 300 bp, respectively.
 These dyes will migrate at different rates in acrylamide gels depending on the gel density.
-The table below gives the approximate migration rate in terms of the relative size of single-stranded/denatured DNA.
+Table 2 provides the approximate migration rate in terms of the relative size of single-stranded/denatured DNA.